aklump/jquery.smart_images/documentation/source/no-mobile.md

-# Use Case:No Image in Mobile
+# Use Case: No Image in Mobile

 The first code block represents a normal use case for 2 breakpoints and three images: